NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional insights

 \subsection{Implementation Details}

-In our work we implemented NAG-GS in PyTorch \cite{pytorch2017automatic} and JAX \cite{jax2018github,deepmind2020jax}.
-Both implementations are used in our experiments and available online\footnote{\url{https://github.com/skolai/nag-gs}}.
-According to \cref{alg:nag_gsgeneral} the size of NAG-GS state equals to number of optimization parameters which makes NAG-GS comparable to SGD with momentum.
-It worth to note that Adam-like optimizers has twice larger state than NAG-GS.
-Arithmetic complexity of NAG-GS is linear $O(n)$ in the number of parameters. \cref{tab:benchmark} shows a comparison of computational efficiency of common optimizers used in practice.
-Although forward pass and gradient computations usually give the main contribution to training step, there is a settings when efficiency of gradient updates are important (e.g. batch size or a number of intermediate activations are small with respect to a number of parameters).
+In our work, we implemented NAG-GS in PyTorch \cite{pytorch2017automatic} and JAX \cite{jax2018github,deepmind2020jax}.
+Both implementations are used in our experiments and available online\footnote{\url{https://github.com/user/nag-gs}}.
+According to Algorithm 1, the size of the NAG-GS state equals to number of optimization parameters which makes NAG-GS comparable to SGD with momentum.
+It is worth noting that Adam-like optimizers have a twice larger state than NAG-GS.
+The arithmetic complexity of NAG-GS is linear $O(n)$ in the number of parameters. \cref{tab:benchmark} shows a comparison of the computational efficiency of common optimizers used in practice.
+Although forward pass and gradient computations usually give the main contribution to the training step, there is a setting where the efficiency of gradient updates is important (e.g. batch size or a number of intermediate activations are small with respect to a number of parameters).